microsoft/Microsoft-Rocketbox/README.md

 Eyal Ofek - Microsoft Research

-Anthony Steed - University College London, (Visiting Researcher at Microsoft Research when this was conceived)
+Anthony Steed - University College London, (Visiting Researcher at Microsoft Research when this repo was conceived)

 Dave Garagan - Havok

 Matias Volonte - Northeastern University & Clemenson University (Creation of the blendshapes, and the headbox tool to transfer blendshapes procedurally between avatars)

+Fang Ma - Goldsmith University, Creation of blendshapes for Vive Tracker and ARkit

 ## November 2020 License Update